-Older adults are more prone to developing bone spurs.
+Older adults are more prone to bone spurs.
 Spurs can also happen in young athletes or dancers because of the added stress on their muscles, ligaments, and tendons.
-Pain may happen while the spur is forming, but can settle down.
+Pain may happen while the spur is forming.
+But it can settle down.
 In some cases, pain may continue and get in the way of physical activity.

 These are reasons to see your healthcare provider about a bone spur:

-You experience pain or weakness at a joint.
+You have pain or weakness at a joint.

-You have difficulty walking because of pain in the knees or heel.
+You have a hard time walking because of pain in the knees or heel.

-Your healthcare provider may prescribe rest, anti-inflammatory medicines or physical therapy if the spur is creating problems for you.
-These noninvasive treatments usually are effective in treating the bone spur.
+Your healthcare provider may prescribe rest, anti-inflammatory medicines, or physical therapy if the spur is causing problems for you.
+These noninvasive treatments often are effective in treating the bone spur.

-In rare instances, surgery may be recommended if the spur and resulting inflammation are creating serious physical problems like prohibiting walking, and the spur is not responding to other forms of treatment.
+In rare cases, surgery may be recommended.
+You may need it if the spur and resulting inflammation are creating serious physical problems like prohibiting walking, and the spur is not responding to other forms of treatment.